 Compliance: Overview & ‘Reasonable excuse’: Establishing the facts

-Statute does not otherwise define what is a ‘reasonable excuse’.
+Statute does not otherwise define what a ‘reasonable excuse’ is.
 You should consider all claims on their merits.
 Honesty of purpose is a preliminary condition that a customer always needs to fulfil.
-HMRC’s view is that a ‘reasonable excuse’ can only exist where an unusual event that is either unforeseeable or beyond the customer’s control prevented them from meeting their tax obligations during the period the ‘reasonable excuse’ existed and that the customer put right the failure(s) without undue delay after the ‘reasonable excuse’ came to an end.
+HMRC’s view is that whether a customer has a ‘reasonable excuse’ depends upon the particular circumstances in which the failure occurred, as well as the particular circumstances and abilities of the customer who has failed in their tax obligations and that the customer put right the failure(s) without undue delay after the period of time the ‘reasonable excuse’ existed came to an end.
 You need to establish all of the relevant facts, including

 - the circumstances which led to the failure to submit the payment or return on time

 - the extent to which appropriate preliminary work had been put in hand before the excuse prevented further progress